hiteshchoudhary/open-source-contribution/readme.md

 3. **Submit a Pull Request:** Once you're ready, submit a pull request with your changes.
 Remember to keep the language respectful and inclusive.

+4. **Discover Opportunities:** Begin by immersing yourself in the repository.
+Take a journey through its contents to understand its structure and potential areas for improvement or contribution.

 #### Guidelines

 # koi BKL 🤡 hi hoga jo yha contribute Krega . 🤑